 Finding a new meaningful career is important.
 And many veterans who served in the military for over a decade find it challenging to reintegrate into the civilian workforce.
 Often, a new career requires additional training and education, which can be costly.
 And the job market doesn’t always allow to receive a quick return on investment.

 Many life aspects will change as well.
 Veterans’ responsibilities, their role in the community, and their lifestyles will be different.
 That is not all.
 They will feel like they have to rebuild their whole life from the beginning.
 Can you imagine how stressful that can be?

 - Dealing with Gulf War Syndrome and post-traumatic stress disorder

-A lot of veterans get affected by post-traumatic stress disorder which makes it even harder for them reintegrate into civilian life.
+A lot of veterans go through post-traumatic stress disorder which makes it even harder for them to reintegrate into civilian life.
 According to The Washington Post: “Since 2009, Veterans Affairs has reduced veterans’ homelessness by one-third during the worst recession since the Great Depression and provided access to previously denied disability benefits for more than 800,000 veterans with conditions related to Agent Orange, Gulf War Syndrome and post-traumatic stress disorder.”

 - Veterans’ experiences impact their families